lyteword/chspurgeon-tod/volume-3/psalm-69.md

 **Verse 29.**

-1\.The humiliation that precedes exaltation.
+1\.
+The humiliation that precedes exaltation.

 (a) Deep: *I am poor and sorrowful.*

 (b) Confessed: *I am poor,* etc.

-2\.The exaltation that follows humiliation.
+2\.
+The exaltation that follows humiliation.

 (a) Divine: *Thy salvation, O Lord.
 Though the Lord be high,* etc.